wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-regulatory-privacy-requirements-microsoft-priva/includes/1-introduction.md

-In this module, you'll learn how to:
+(rain test 2022.10.27)In this module, you'll learn how to:

 - Create and manage risk management policies for data overexposure, data transfer and data minimization
 - Investigate and remediate risk alerts